pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "As our first world societies increasingly secularize, and religion comes under the shadow and pressure of that, and there seem to be more zero-sum contests between scientific rationality and any policy that would be spun up on its basis [versus] religious dogmatism, you get this grinding of the gears of tradition and society.
 And I do think in America, for a long time, the so-called elite institutions have represented either an explicit or a tacit disavowal of some people's---many people's---most cherished beliefs, and that becomes at minimum a kind of lubricant for a kind of anti-institutional focus."
 --Sam Harris, #441 (I'd point out it's a source of anti-intellectualism too.)

+"What's the point of having fuck you money if you never say fuck you?"
+--Sam Harris on oligarchs bowing to Trump

 "Live in truth."
 --ethos of Vaclav Havel